 The Overlake School will design assessment tools to formally collect data and report on DEI goals.
 The Overlake School will utilize DEI data to inform policies, strategic planning, and programming.

-The Overlake School will integrate formative assessment of DEI into institutional processes and tools, in order to steward progress toward DEI goals; and TOS will use longitudinal data about DEI to inform its policies, strategic planning, and programming.
+The Overlake School will integrate formative assessment of DEI into institutional processes and tools, in order to steward progress toward DEI goals; and Overlake will use longitudinal data about DEI to inform its policies, strategic planning, and programming.